Boris Johnson tells MPs no-deal Brexit is ‘not what this country wants’

 Challenged over Lewis’s belief that they were acting in good faith, Johnson said: “It’s always possible that I am mistaken and perhaps they will prove my suspicions wrong.”

-Asked about the flow of food supplies to the UK in the event of a “basic no-deal” Brexit situation with the EU in January, Johnson told the Commons Liaison Committee: “I’m confident that we will be able to keep things flowing smoothly at the border, or as smoothly as we possibly can.”
+Asked about the flow of food supplies to the UK in the event of a “basic no-deal” Brexit situation with the EU in January, he explained: “I’m confident that we will be able to keep things flowing smoothly at the border, or as smoothly as we possibly can.”

 Become a Supporter